CruGlobal/cru-ansible-modules/README.md

 ### sysdbafacts

+Requirement: `cx_Oracle`

 This module connects as sysdba to a database.
 This is helpful when the database is in restricted access mode like during duplication, startup mount etc.

-Requirement: cx_Oracle

 ```
     # if cloning a database and source database information is desired